-Having an effective mobile app onboarding experience is critical.
-Great user onboarding not only lowers abandonment rates, but can also help boost long-term success metrics like user retention and user lifetime value.
+Customer onboarding is a key contributor to finding success with mobile app development.
+Great customer onboarding not only lowers user abandonment rates but can also help encourage long-term success metrics like user retention and user lifetime value.

-To boost retention, your apps needs to be cutting-edge and offer a seamless user experience, which involves design, customer delight, and adding a great deal of value.
+To increase user retention, mobile apps need to offer a seamless user experience, which involves design components, customer delight, and a great deal of value.
 This post describes the best practices for creating an effective user onboarding experience that will turn initial downloads into highly engaged users.

-But this isn’t always the best route.
-There are different methods of user onboarding which depend on both the utility of the app, and whether the concept of the app is new:
+There are several types of onboarding sequences to choose from, and deciding on a suitable onboarding experience depends on both the utility of the app, and whether the concept of the app is new or familiar.

-- Hybrid: a combination of two or all of the above
+Hybrid: A hybrid approach to mobile app onboarding is a combination of two or all of the above

 Regardless of the most appropriate user onboarding method, the goal is to make it as easy as possible for users to begin using the app.